systeminit/si/app/docs/src/reference/asset/schema.md

 ## Resource Properties

 Resource Properties are used to extract information from Resources, and store them as hidden properties.
-They are generally used as sources for output sockets.
+They are generally used as sources for subscriptions from other components.

 They are defined the same way as component properties, but with the `setHidden(true)` option set on the `PropBuilder`, and are added to the asset